Co-Creation

 Learn more about Co-creation

-We co-create as an approach to make a positive, transparent and holistic impact.
+Co-creation/ Co-design is an integral part of Life-Centered Design, which aims to make a positive, transparent, and holistic impact.
 It helps designers recover and collect clearer insights to be better prepared and innovate holistically.

 Life-Centered Design Fundamentals Course